MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/updatepolicy.md

 * [.replace extents](../management/extents-commands.md#replace-extents)
   * The `PropagateIngestionProperties` command only takes effect in ingestion operations.
 When the update policy is triggered as part of a `.move extents` or `.replace extents` command, this option has no effect.

-> [!NOTE]
-> Cascading updates are allowed (`TableA` → `TableB` → `TableC` → ...).
->
-> However, if update policies are defined over multiple tables in a circular manner, the chain of updates is cut.
-This issue is detected at runtime.
-Data will be ingested only once to each table in the chain of affected tables.

 ## Performance impact

-Defining an update policy can affect the performance of a Kusto cluster.
+Update policies can affect the performance of a Kusto cluster.
 The update policy affects any ingestion into the source table.
 Ingestion of a number of data extents is multiplied by the number of target tables.
 As such, it's important that the `Query` part of the update policy is optimized to work well.
 You can test an update policy's additional performance impact on an ingestion operation.
 Invoke the policy on specific and already-existing extents, before creating or altering the policy or function it uses in its `Query` part.

-## Scenarios

-### Zero retention on source table
+## Zero retention on source table

 In some instances, data is ingested to a source table only as a stepping stone to the target table, and you do not want to keep the raw data in the source table.
 Set a soft-delete period of 0 in the source table's [retention policy](retentionpolicy.md), and set the update policy as transactional.
 In this situation: